 - Apply knowledge of human behavior and the social environment

-- Engage in policy practice to advance social justice
+- Engage in policy practice to advance social and economic well-being

 - Respond to context that shape practice